Large data set guidance

 We recommend using the large data set as a classroom tool to support teaching the statistics content of the specification.
 This will help students build the familiarity with the data set that will confer the material advantage in an exam and also familiarise them with working with and manipulating data.

-We have created a tool to help you do this, which is an amended version of the large data set spreadsheet.
+We have created a tool to help you do this, which is an enhanced version of the large data set spreadsheet.

 This tool enables you to examine some of the key features of the data in the classroom and set students activities to complete themselves.